Signs of Growth in Your Teen

 Though our teens may look like adults they are still a work in progress.
 The way they think, express emotions, and the choices they make are immature–because they are.
 They are not supposed to be mature adults.
 They are teens and still need your guidance and direction.

-I think what’s hard for moms are that we can compare our daughters to other teens who seem to have it all together.
-We end up feeling bad about our daughters, our parenting and ourselves.
+I think what’s hard for moms is that we can compare our daughters to other teens who seem to have it all together.
+We end up feeling bad about our daughters, our parenting, and ourselves.
 We worry.
 We stress.
-We feel pressure.
-We end up disappointed, frustrated and often angry.
-We see the “dead” tree (the areas of your teen’s life that is not growing) and we miss the signs of new growth.
+We feel the pressure.
+We end up disappointed, frustrated, and often angry.
+We see the “dead” tree (the areas of your teen’s life that are not growing) and we miss the signs of new growth.